-However, the effective modelling of crowd behaviours from video recordings is still a challenging computer vision (CV) research problem to date.
+However, the effective modelling of crowd behaviours from video recordings is still a challenging computer vision research problem to date.
 Firstly, a dynamic crowd scene can introduce many uncertainties to an application such as changes overtime on crowd size, density, and boundary, which leads to significant ambiguities to any crowd pattern definition and recognition attempts.
-Secondly, crowd-based events are often subject to complex inter-/intra- element/elementgroup interaction and occlusion problems that can change the local/global observations and the dynamic entities of the measured crowd.
-For tackling those problems, a statistical approach for detecting crowd abnormalities has been developed in this research.
-As illustrated in Figure 1, the approach first defines a crowd scene as a series of textures across the spatial and temporal domains.
-Then, the so-called spatio-temporal texture (STT) is analysed by using the statistical features extracted from the Homogeneous Random Field (HRF).
-For detecting any abnormalities from a crowd scene, this approach continually extract and compare the dominant crowd pattern with the live feed-ins through measuring the differences in between the corresponding STTs.
+Secondly, crowd-based events are often subject to complex inter-/intra- element/element-group interaction and occlusion problems that can change the local/global observations and the dynamic entities of the measured crowd.
+For tackling those problems, a statistical approach for detecting crowd dynamics has been developed in this research.
+As illustrated in Figure 1, the approach first defines a crowd scene as a series of textures across the image.
+Then, crowd feature is extracted by using the statistical features extracted from the Homogeneous Random Field (HRF).
+The image scene is then further analysed by investigating the feature distribution along each wavelet sub-band.
+The distribution can then be used for identify certain crowd dynamic area through learning its distributions in the image.
+Since the method do not require strong assumptions from camera settings and temporal correlations, the method can be used on moving cameras such as drones and mobile phones.